lowerbarriers/finished-starter/_posts/2009-01-17-iphone-alarm-clock-improvements.md

 ---
-meta:
 dsq_thread_id: "108871107"
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: iPhone alarm clock improvements
-tags: — alarm clock — apple — iPhone — Web Design
-layout: post
+tags: [alarm clock, apple, iPhone, Web Design]
 ---

 You're like me: you use your iPhone as an alarm clock.
 You even cued up [Sonny & Cher's "I Got You Babe"](http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewAlbum?i=855403&id=855409&s=143441) to play just like in [Groundhog Day](http://www.youtube.com/watch?v=eZbtAFq7dP8) (to remind yourself every morning that the only way to beat the futility of day-to-day life is to strive for what you really want).